pvrs12/Anesidora/README.md

 Additionally, you'll find numerous code stylings within the source files.
 This is because this project has seen many hands over the years.
 I'm gradually working to consolidate, however that isn't a top priority.

-Finally, this documentation is amazing for all API level calls which need to be made https://6xq.net/pandora-apidoc/
+Finally, [this unofficial documentation](https://6xq.net/pandora-apidoc/) is an amazing reference for all API calls which need to be made.

 History:
 -----------
-The original developer has abandoned the project, therefore this GitHub repository is intended to give a second life to Anesidora project by collaborating with other developers.
+The original developers (of anesidora.tk) abandoned the project.

 This repository was originally imported from here: https://code.google.com/p/pandora-extension/

-As mentioned above this project was abandoned by the original authors (of anesidora.tk).
-It was then exported to Github from code.google.com (without the GPLv2 Lisence) I have forked that repo to generate a Firefox version of the addon.
-I have also included the orignial GPLv2 License from the project
+It was then exported to Github from code.google.com (without the GPLv2 license).
+@pvrs12 forked the repo to generate a Firefox version, included the original GPLv2 license, and maintained the project until 2026.

-I've created a Firefox version and continued to update the Chrome version.
-The UI should be much more responsive now and aims to be flexible to varying sizes (specified on the options page)
+@hucario has maintained the project since the v3 release.